Ten Tips for the Perfect Romantic Break in York

 Behind its ancient walls, lies a city that is steeped in romance.
 From its quaint cobbled streets that lead to stately homes, castles and towers, to its stunning gothic minster, which towers over the meandering streets, York is the perfect location for a romantic getaway.

-Here are our 10 tips for the perfect romantic break in York:
+Here are our 10 tips for the perfect romantic break in York when staying in our luxury apart-hotels:

 Majestic and imposing, York Minster is the largest gothic cathedral north of the Alps.
 Wander around and look up at the Great West window to see the heart-shape worked into the tracery, known as the ‘Heart of Yorkshire’.